embeddedJedi/Rocket-Flight-Simulation-V2/README.md

 # Rocket-Flight-Simulation-V2

-2-DOF Rocket Flight Simulation in Matlab/Simulink including engine thrust, drag, lift and wind (external factors and more)
+2-DOF Rocket Flight Simulation in Matlab/Simulink including engine thrust, drag, lift and wind (external factors and more) In addition, all calculations were made by myself, no ready-made tools were used.

 ---